 - Take a deep breath.
 Holding your child’s emotions when they are too big to handle is a generous part of parenting.
 But, it doesn’t mean you have to let it run your life.
 Before you snap into action, pause.
 Admit your struggle to a trusted friend who is outside the situation or give it a day or two before talking about it with your child.

 - Stop trying to solve the problem.
 Unless serious safety concerns exist, the best action is no action.
 Lisa Damour explains it this way: “Given the opportunity to unload their discomfort, most teens will gather their resources and work through what went wrong or discover, with the benefit of time, that the problem comes down to size on its own.”
 Untangled, Pg 96

-Learning to take responsibility takes time.
+But, of course, learning to take responsibility for your actions takes time.

 While it would be ideal if your kids happily admitted their faults immediately…this probably isn’t a realistic goal.

 Allow mistakes to be learning opportunities, rather than shameful experiences that need to be avoided at all cost.